 - Approach to self-assessment.

-Since the CUDSA launched in 2016 to comply with Section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (opens new window), approximately 400 discrete credit unions have submitted the self-assessment to the NCUA’s Office of Minority and Women Inclusion for at least one year.
+Since the CUDSA launched in 2016 to comply with Section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , approximately 400 discrete credit unions have submitted the self-assessment to the NCUA’s Office of Minority and Women Inclusion for at least one year.
 Historically, credit unions that submitted the self-assessment in two or more consecutive years have shown marked improvement in their diversity-related policies and practices over time.
 The CUDSA is not part of the examination process and completing the self-assessment does not affect a credit union’s CAMELS rating.